-If you develop an infection, this may happen immediately after the procedure or at any time within the next 14 days.
+If you develop an infection, this may happen immediately after the treatment or any time within the next 14 days.
 If you have any of the above symptoms, it is very important that you contact your family doctor or the colposcopy clinic for advice, as you may need another examination or antibiotics.